How to Unblock a Shower Drain Without Chemicals

 Step 2: Clean the Drain

-You can pour one cup of baking powder down your drain, followed by a Cup of white vinegar.
-It is best to protect the drain immediately with a clean cloth or rag so that the reaction doesn’t go over the top!
+Place one teaspoon of baking soda into the drainage followed by one cups of vinegar.
+Make sure to cover the drain immediately with a cloth or rag so that the reaction doesn’t get out of control!

 Step 4: Wait

-Wait for about 30 minutes as the mix is at work.
-You should hear some fizzing and bubbling – this means it’s working!
+Wait for about 30 minutes while the mixture does its work.
+There should be a sound of fizzing and bubbling, which means it’s working!

-Remove the cover carefully and flush with boiling water.
-This will clear any debris that remains and ensure that your water is flowing smoother.
+Remove the cover carefully and flush it out with hot water.
+This will help remove all debris remaining and help make sure that the water flows smoother.

 Method 2: Wire Hanger